Pierrotpsy/ToDoList/README.md

 All the features asked for in the project description have been implemented.

 ## Further development
-- Making the GUI better through better `css` and `html` files.
+- Making the GUI better through better `.css` and `.html` files.
 This would go a long way towards making this project good, as all the functionalities are already there.

 - Adding HTTPS.
 I tried doing this, but encountered an HTTP buffer error.
 I tried fixing it but it didn't work.
 Definitely an improvement that can be made easily enough with more time to debug everything.

-- Adding a state to the tasks, kind of like the *Kanban* method.
+- Adding a state to the tasks, kind of like the **Kanban** method.
 I would have to modify the database to achieve this though, which is why I didn't implement it here.
 But it would be cool for students to complete tasks, which would then be shown to the teachers who could decide if they want to delete them or not.

 - Add a system of instances to allow teachers to possess several to do lists and manage the students accesses directly on the webapp.